nehalineogi/azure-cross-solution-network-architectures/README.md

 # appdev-database-networking

 This is a repo of cross solution network designs with Azure PaaS and on-premise connectivity.
-Create downloadable visio for varios design.
-The architectures based out of real world discussions with Partners and customers.
-Learn about tools to validate connectivity, view traffic flows
+The goal is to create a reusable freference architecture content.
+This repo will contain downloadable visio, postman collections and test applications for various designs.
+These architectures are based out of real world discussions with Partners and customers.
+Learn about tools of trades to validate connectivity, view traffic flows.

 # Cross Solution Network Architectures